-I learn today that Jules-Albert de Dion took the chequed flag in the world's first motor race, the Paris–Rouen in 1894.
-Sadly for Jules-Albert, he was not declared the winner as his steam-powered car was against the rules.
+I learn today that Jules-Albert de Dion took the chequed flag in the world’s first motor race, the Paris–Rouen in 1894.
+Sadly for Jules-Albert, he was not declared the winner as his steam-powered car was against the rules (that a car should be ‘easy to use’).
 This was because his vehicle required a stoker to keep it going.

 Given the race was run to promote the motor car as a vehicle that was ‘easy to use,’ it is little surprise a stoker was considered one complication too many.